-PRECONCEPTION AND PREGNANCY IN IBD CLINICAL RESEARCH PROGRAM
+PRECONCEPTION AND PREGNANCY IN IBD CLINICAL RESEARCH PROGRAMS

-Lead investigator: Dr. Vivian Huang (University of Alberta)
+Lead investigator: Dr. Vivian Huang (University of Alberta and University of Toronto)

-Collaborators: Dr. Karen Kroeker (UAH), Dr. Brendan Halloran (UAH), Dr. Sander van Zanten (UAH), Dr. Daniel Sadowksi (RAH), Dr. Robert Bailey (RAH), U of A Division of Gastroenterology, Dr. Mike Kolber (UAH family medicine), Dr. Rshmi Khurana (RAH obstetrical medicine) , Dr. Radha Chari (RAH maternal fetal medicine obstetrics), Lois Hole Clinical Research Unit (RAH), WCHRI, CEGIIR
+Co-investigators and Collaborators (University of Alberta): Dr. Levinus Dieleman, Dr. Karen Madsen, Dr. Richard Fedorak, Dr. Eytan Wine, Dr. Shokrollah Elahi, Dr. Daniel Sadowski (RAH), Dr. Karen Kroeker (UAH), Dr. Brendan Halloran (UAH), Dr. Sander van Zanten (UAH), Dr. Robert Bailey (RAH), U of A Division of Gastroenterology, Dr. Mike Kolber (UAH family medicine), Dr. Rshmi Khurana (RAH obstetrical medicine) , Dr. Radha Chari (RAH maternal fetal medicine obstetrics), Lois Hole Clinical Research Unit (RAH), WCHRI, CEGIIR

-About us: The clinical research program aims to improve clinical management of IBD to improve outcomes for mothers with IBD and their infants, and the study the complex interaction between maternal IBD, pregnancy, and the neonate.
+About us: The clinical research programs aim to improve clinical management of IBD to improve outcomes for mothers with IBD and their infants, and to study the complex interaction between maternal IBD, pregnancy, and the neonate.

 1) a consultation clinic for women with IBD who are preconception, pregnant, and post partum